richardbishop/LoadRunnerSamples/README.md

 Script details
 --------------

 DateJS 				  - Demonstrates use of an external JavaScript library / complex date functions

+LoopExample           - Examples of FOR, WHILE and DO loops in LoadRunner

 LRSaveFloat           - Adds lr_save_float functionality to Loadrunner, allowing rounding to x decimal places